digital-asset/daml/docs/source/json-api/index.rst

 2. No ``archived`` ever contains a contract ID occurring within an ``created`` in the same array.
-So, for example, supposing you are keeping an internal map of active contracts, you can apply the ``created`` first or the ``archived`` first and be guaranteed to get the same results.
+So, for example, supposing you are keeping an internal map of active contracts keyed by contract ID, you can apply the ``created`` first or the ``archived`` first, forwards, backwards, or in random order, and be guaranteed to get the same results.

 3. Within a given array, if an ``archived`` and ``created`` refer to contracts with the same template ID and contract key, the ``archived`` is guaranteed to occur before the ``created``.

+4. Except in cases of #3, within a single response array, the order of ``created`` and ``archived`` is undefined and does not imply that any element occurred "before" or "after" any other one.

-4. You will almost certainly receive contract IDs in ``archived`` that you never received a ``created`` for.
+5. You will almost certainly receive contract IDs in ``archived`` that you never received a ``created`` for.
 These are contracts that query filtered out, but for which the server no longer is aware of that.
 You can safely ignore these.
 However, such "phantom archives" *are* guaranteed to represent an actual archival *on the ledger*, so if you are keeping a more global dataset outside the context of this specific search, you can use that archival information as you wish.

-5. Within a single response array, the order of ``created`` and ``archived`` is undefined and does not imply that any element occurred "before" or "after" any other one.
-As specified in note #2, order of application of changes doesn't matter; you will get the same results if you walk the array forwards, backwards, or in random order.

 Fetch by Key Contracts Stream
 =============================